progress/flowmon-manager/README.md

 cd fmanager/
 ./fmanager-install.sh
 ```
-modify the file hosts with list of your Flowmon appliances, you can list only their IP at a line or for easier reading in a format which is in the file now.
+Modify the file hosts with list of your Flowmon appliances, you can list only their IP at a line or for easier reading in a format which is in the file now.
 That is a hostname followed by ansible\_host=<IP here>

 You can modify the file somewhere else or use vi on the Flowmon appliance.
 ## Usage